rdunlop/unicycling-convention-guide/_guides/director_responsibilities.md

 + What equipment and supplies will you need?
     + Tents, tables, and chairs
     + Stuff for recording results (stopwatches, and batteries, copies of rulebook sections for judges, etc)
+    + Radios for communicating Start/Finish judges, if needed.
     + Music/amplification
+        * If using microphones/speakers, ensure that the cables are long enough to cover the area. (we want the speakers to be on both sides of the performance area, and allow the microphone user to be in the middle)
     + Power
+    + Copy of the competition rules
+        * Having enough copies for each of the starting areas is ideal.
+    * If you have multiple start locations (e.g. Muni uphill/downhill) please print a large-format map of the venue, and add indicators for the various start/finish/congregation positions.
+    * Signs for posting the location to the bathrooms

 + Volunteers
     + How many will you need?